azoght/coding-club-alexander-academy/Week1.md

 ## Values and Data Types

-Here are some basic data types that you’ll see in pretty much all Python programs.
+Here are some basic data types that you’ll see in pretty much all Python programs. [(2.2: Values and Data Types)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/Values.html)

 **Integer-** a non-decimal number (ex. -3, 100, 2456708)